 Unfortunately there are firms that operate without authorisation and some knowingly run scams like share fraud and other investment scams.
 If you are unsure check the FCA List of unauthorised companies.

-To acces a 10 step guide to make sure you are dealing with an authorised firm, and to protect yourself from fraud and unauthorised activity click here.
+To acces a step by step guide to make sure you are dealing with an authorised firm, and to protect yourself from fraud and unauthorised activity click here.

 When you obtain a mortgage with a lender or through a mortgage broker they may try and sell you a range of additional insurances.
 By shopping around you may be able to get the same or better level of cover at a cheaper price.

-For a range of mortgage tools and calculators on mortgages, follow this link and select "Homes" or, alternatively, for a mortgage repayment calculator click here .
+For a range of mortgage tools and calculators on mortgages, follow this link and select "Homes" .

 Help with a Mortgage